hashicorp/vault/website/source/guides/secret-mgmt/dynamic-secrets.html.md

 **NOTE:** It is possible to mount your database secret backends at any location.

-### <a name="step1"></a>Step 2: Configure PostgreSQL backend
+### <a name="step1"></a>Step 2: Configure PostgreSQL secret engine
 (**Persona:** admin)

-The PostgreSQL backend needs to be configured with valid credentials.
+The PostgreSQL engine needs to be configured with valid credentials.
 It is very common to give Vault the **root** credentials and let Vault manage the auditing and lifecycle credentials; it's much better than having one person manage the credentials.

-The following command configures the database secret backend using `postgresql-database-plugin` where the database connection URL is `postgresql://root:rootpassword@localhost:5432/myapp`.
+The following command configures the database secret engine using `postgresql-database-plugin` where the database connection URL is `postgresql://root:rootpassword@localhost:5432/myapp`.
 The allowed role is `readonly` which you will create in [Step 3](#step3).